 What to do right now

 Before you enroll, you’ll need to set up your personal KU account, which requires an online ID and password.
 You’ll use your ID to access crucial online services, including Enroll & Pay, university email, Canvas, and your myKU portal.

 Once you’ve set up your account, log in to Enroll & Pay and check for enrollment holds, which indicate an action you’ll need to take before you can enroll.
 Look for holds in the rightmost column of the Enroll & Pay Student Center.
 Graduate students will commonly receive holds related to receipt of their final, official transcripts, or their status as international students or non-native English speakers.

 Refer to the KU registrar’s academic calendar to familiarize yourself with important enrollment dates and deadlines.
 Then, contact your department to learn more about individual requirements and policies for enrolling in your program’s classes.

-The Free Application for Federal Student Aid (FAFSA) becomes available online on Oct.
-1. You must file this form to be considered for federal loans, grants, and some state and university aid.
+The 2023-24 FAFSA is available to file.
+The 2024-25 FAFSA will be available in December 2023.
+You must file this form to be considered for federal loans, grants, and some state and university aid.
 (International, non-resident students will need to file the Institutional Student Need Analysis Worksheet, or ISNAW.)